uhgall/yo_pull/README.md

 ### Typical reference range

 Normal semen is often quoted around **15–200 M/mL**, with many fertile samples in the **40–80 M/mL** range.
-Use that to sanity-check manual counts.

 ## Making your own slide

 The YO device is just a microscope over a thin sample chamber.
-The original slide is a precision spacer; you can approximate one with a standard microscope slide, a cover glass, and paper for spacing.
+The original slide is a precision spacer; you can approximate one with a standard microscope slide, a cover glass, and something inbetween for the spacing.

 ### Gap spacer: 80 g/m² paper

-Normal **80 g/m²** (80 gsm) copy paper is about **0.1 mm** thick — close enough to the original slide gap to use the concentration formulas above without changing `d`.
+Normal **80 g/m²** (80 gsm) copy paper is about **0.1 mm** thick — close enough to the original slide gap to use the concentration formulas above.
+But it absorbs liquids, obviously, so that's a downside.

-Cut paper strip(s) to the width of your chamber.
-The paper sets the depth; the sample sits in the gap between the slide and cover glass.

-### Tape thickness reference

-If you experiment with tape as a spacer instead of paper, typical thicknesses are:
+Other spacer options:

 | Material | Typical thickness |
 |---|---|